12 Ways to Reclaim Spring from Allergies

 4. SWEET-SMELLING RIDE

 Your home is hermetically sealed from pollen, and your desk at work, a dustless oasis with HEPA filter standing guard.
 But what about your wheels?
 A handful of auto manufacturers now empathize with your right to a wheeze-free drive.
-Ford includes allergen-reducing cabin air filters rated to remove pollen, mold spores and other airborne irritants as a standard feature on the Fusion, Fiesta, Mercury Milan and Lincoln MKZ.
+All Ford and Lincoln vehicles with Ford’s cabin air filtration system have allergen-reducing air filters rated to remove pollen, mold spores and other airborne irritants.

 Volvo has gone a step farther with four of its models, with a mechanism that flushes out a car’s interior air automatically when the doors are unlocked.
 The cars’ air filters block pollen and neutralizes gases.
 The Volvo’s air quality monitor will also seal off the air intake if levels of noxious gases outside get too high.